AlexTISYoung/snipar/docs/tutorial.rst

     ``gwas.py phenotype.txt --bgen chr_@ --imp chr_@ --no_grm_var --threads 4``

+With imputation files supplied, *snipar* allows users to use different estimators for direct effect estimation by supplying different flags.
+Options are as follows:

+- `--robust`: the robust estimator;
+- `--sib_diff`: the sib-difference estimator;
+- `impute_unrel`: the unified estimator;
+- otherwise: the Young estimator.

 The script outputs summary statistics in a :ref:`gzipped text file <sumstats_text>`: chr_1.sumstats.gz.
 In addition to the text summary statistics, :ref:`HDF5 format summary statistics <sumstats_hdf5>` are also output to chr_1.sumstats.hdf5